-It's not at all low-tech just because it's a "toy" though.
+It's not all low-tech though.
 The Mini still uses GPS and visual positioning (with those bottom-firing sensors) to detect where it is in the world; whether that's indoors or outside.

-This capability is enabled using a refreshed app called DJI Fly, which works in a similar to manner to the app we've got to know from flying all of the other DJI drones over recent years.
-As part of the app, you get a flying coach at the beginning which helps any inexperienced drone flyers to get to grips with the basics.
+All this capability is enabled using a refreshed app called DJI Fly, which works in a similar to manner to the app we've got to know from flying all of the other DJI drones over recent years.
+As part of the app, you get a flying coach at the beginning, which helps any inexperienced drone flyers to get to grips with everything.

 - 12MP stills

 With a cheaper, smaller drone, there had to be a few compromises.
-In addition to having fewer sensors than the full-size Mavic, the Mini also has a lower quality camera.
+So as well as having fewer sensors, the Mini also has a lower quality camera than its more expensive, bigger siblings.
 It shoots video at up to 2.7K resolution, rather than 4K.

-The Mini takes stills too.
-In this instance they're 12-megapixel, but there's no fancy advanced high dynamic range (HDR) or a larger high-end sensor like you'll find on the Mavic 2 Pro.
+It takes stills to: in this instance, they're 12-megapixel, but there's no fancy advanced HDR (high dynamic range) or a larger high-end sensor like you'll find on the Mavic 2 Pro.

 Compared to the more expensive drones, the image quality is a bit flat and lacking in colour, but it's still pretty good.
 And because the smooth flying enables this cinematic style movement, there's a special something about the footage overall - it doesn't look janky or too abrupt.